CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 #### Open Water Filter (OWF), thresholding, and climatology masking of SIC

-The SIC algorithms described above will return non-zero (positive and negative) SIC values over over open water (0% SIC), even far away from the ice edge.
-This is because the algorithms are mostly linear-combinations of the brightness temperatures, and the variability of TB around the open water tie-point.
+The SIC algorithms described above will return non-zero (positive and negative) SIC values over open water (0% SIC), even far away from the ice edge.
+This is because the algorithms are mostly linear combinations of the brightness temperatures, and the variability of TB around the open water tie-point.
 In the high SICs range, the algorithms above will sometimes return SIC values above 100% SIC for the same reason.

 Historically, these noisy, non-physical SIC values have been removed from the SIC products accessed by the users.
 Two common filtering techniques have been applied: